Cardinal-Cryptography/common-amm/README.md

 - Stop the node.

 ##### 💫 Deploy
 First start your local node.
-You can do that by running `make run-node` in the root directory of the project.
+You can do that by running `make start-node` in the root directory of the project.

 ##### 💫 Help
 You can see a list of available `make` recipes by running: